fumes/fumes.11ty/src/articles/human-mechanic.md

 Urut can be used to treat everything from soft tissue damage to even bone fractures.

-{% include partials/image.html, name: "2011/03/110318-alejandro-plesch-urut-01" %}
+{% include partials/image.html, name: "-01" %}

 Pressure point healing along the knee cap.

-{% include partials/image.html, name: "2011/03/110318-alejandro-plesch-urut-02" %}
+{% include partials/image.html, name: "-02" %}

 Using candles to heat bronze suction cups that suck the bad wind out of the body.

-{% include partials/image.html, name: "2011/03/110318-alejandro-plesch-urut-03" %}
+{% include partials/image.html, name: "-03" %}

-Urut massage is very precise and technical, but to endure the discomfort of a treatment is usually beneficial, as the feeling of well-being is quickly restored after a treatment.
+Urut massage is very precise and technical, but to endure the discomfort of a treatment is usually beneficial, as the feeling of well-being is quickly restored after the session.

-{% include partials/image.html, name: "2011/03/110318-alejandro-plesch-urut-04" %}
+{% include partials/image.html, name: "-04" %}

 If you like Pak Mat will massage you with his wooden dildo.